 The Seniors' Drug Program provides coverage of approved medications for seniors age 65 and older.

-The Sexually Transmitted Disease Drug Program covers the cost for approved medications to treat sexually transmitted diseases.
+The Sexually Transmitted Infections Drug Program covers the cost for approved medications to treat sexually transmitted diseases.

 Transplant Anti-rejection Drug Program